Arghya721/PySiteCrawler/Readme.md

 ## Features

-• Breadth-First Search Crawling: Seamlessly traverse websites using a breadth-first search strategy.
+- Breadth-First Search Crawling: Seamlessly traverse websites using a breadth-first search strategy.

-• Text Extraction: Extract text content and titles from HTML pages for further analysis.
+- Depth-First Search Crawling: Efficiently explore websites using a depth-first search strategy.

-• Link Management: Collect and manage links during crawling for comprehensive exploration.
+- Text Extraction: Extract text content and titles from HTML pages for further analysis.

-  Headless Browsing: Use either GeckoDriver or ChromeDriver for headless browsing.
+- Headless Browsing: Use either GeckoDriver or ChromeDriver for headless browsing.

 ## Prerequisites